cirrus365/pricebot/README.md

 - Localizable and extensible: designed to be extended with additional triggers, topics, or integrations as needed.

 Usage and Commands
 - Engage by mentioning a trigger phrase in a message (default: a specific trigger word in the configuration).
-You can also reply directly to a prior message from the assistant to continue the conversation.
+You can also reply directly to a prior message to continue the conversation.
 - Common commands:
   - nifty !reset — Clear the current contextual history for the active room.
   - nifty summary — Get a detailed analysis of recent activity in the room.